leesjensen/cs260-w2022/Unit1.md

 git push -u origin master
 ```

-However it is probably easier to just populate the GitHub repo with the default README.md and .gitignore, and then just clone it.
+However, it is easier to start with a GitHub repo, clone it, and copy your content in.

 ```
 git clone https://github.com/leesjensen/git-practice.git